 Not much is known about Mr Dicky’s training in fashion.
 According to some media reports, he “was born into a family of dressmakers”.
 He told BH that his mother was in the busana pengantin (bridal wear) business and that he helped her from an early age, allowing “bidang fesyen mendarah daging dalam dirinya sejak kecil (fashion to be ingrained in him since young)”.
 He revealed almost nothing about his formal education.
 According to him, he began his vocational training in hairdressing at Toni & Guy before taking up a makeup course at Cosmoprof as “he believe it takes a package to make all happen to make them look good, From head to toe (sic)“.
 Somehow fashion design came into the picture, and he “started full blast into Fashion World once the time strikes right for him to express his goal”.
 Wedding dresses in both Western and Malay styles seem to be his forte.
 By most online responses, his output was much appreciated.

 Although Mr Dicky generally receives positive responses online, he and his brand have minimal digital presence now, possibly a reaction to the ST report.
 On FB, which he joined in 2014, only one post from 10 September 2020 was left.
 There is nothing on IG or Tweeter.
 His TikTok account is set to private.
 Quite a few of his fans are unhappy with the ST report, commenting on the daily paper’s FB page that this is a “private matter” and that, based on a “single accusation”, the paper’s coverage is excessive.
 Moreover, he is, as one commentator, gripped by irrationality, pointed out, not “a serial cheat”.
-Sure, he is no Elizabeth Holmes, but now that the police are apparently involved, let them decide who is or not on the right side of the law.
+Sure, he is no Elizabeth Holmes, or Anna Sorokin, but now that the police are apparently involved, let them decide who is or not on the right side of the law.
 Perhaps, to quote BH, there is in this “pelangi selepas hujan”—rainbow after the rain.

 Illustration by Just So